Pesin theory for transcendental maps and applications

-Recall that $ \omega_U $ is $ f $-invariant, ergodic and recurrent (Thm. \ref{thm-ergodic-properties-simplified}).
+Recall that $ \omega_U $ is $ f $-invariant, ergodic and recurrent.
 Note also that we omit the dependence of the previous dynamical system on the $ \sigma $-algebra $ \mathcal{B}(\widehat{\mathbb{C}}) $, in order to lighten the notation.

 Now, consider the natural extension of $ (\partial U, \omega_U, f) $, denoted by $ (\widetilde{\partial U}, \widetilde{\omega_U}, \widetilde{f}) $, and given by the projecting morphisms $ \left\lbrace \pi_{U,n}\right\rbrace _n $.
 We note that $ (\partial U, \omega_U, f) $ is indeed a Lebesgue probability space (in fact, it is isomorphic, in the measure-theoretical sense, to the unit interval), and hence Theorem \ref{thm-natural-extension} can be applied to guarantee the existence of Rokhlin's natural extension.
 Thus, $ \widetilde{\partial U} $ is the space of backward orbits $ \left\lbrace x_n\right\rbrace _n\subset \partial U $, with $ f(x_{n+1})=x_n $ for $ n\geq 0 $, and $ \widetilde{f}\colon \widetilde{\partial U}\to \widetilde{\partial U}$ is the automorphism which makes the following diagram commute.